oxidecomputer/third-party-api-clients/gusto/README.md

-A fully generated, opinionated API client library for GitHub.
+A fully generated, opinionated API client library for Gusto.

-This library is generated from the [GitHub OpenAPI specs](https://github.com/github/rest-api-description).
+This library is generated from the Gusto OpenAPI specs.
 This way it will remain up to date as features are added.
 The documentation for the crate is generated along with the code to make this library easy to use.